 What’s My Alter Ego? (find your alter ego in 5 steps)

-Your ego is not bad.
-It’s a representation of your experiences, personality, beliefs, passions, creativity and self-expression.
-But it’s malleable.
+But our ego isn’t bad.
+It’s a representation of our experiences, culture, personality, beliefs, passions, creativity and self-expression.

 What Is An Alter Ego?

 An alter ego is an alternate version of yourself, who embodies a unique set of characteristics, quirks or even goals.
-It’s the Batman effect — a suit you can throw on during difficult, new or stressful situations.
+It’s the Batman effect——a suit you can throw on during difficult, new, creative or stressful situations.

 Having an alter ego is like playing a different role in your own movie.

-Life is a movie and you’re not only the main character.
-You’re also the director, the producer, the writing team, the composer, etcetera.
 So create the life you’d want to live (a movie you’d want to watch).
-Use alter egos to get there.
+Alter egos help you get there.

 Is It Normal to Create An Alter Ego?

-There are plenty more examples besides me though.
+But there are plenty more examples besides me:

-Raphael’s real name is Raffaello Sanzio, Salvador Dalí’s name is actually Salvador Domingo Felipe Jacinto Dalí I Domènech and plenty of musicians (like Beyoncé or Halsey), authors (like Mark Twain), bloggers and artists have all used this strategy.
+Raphael’s real name is Raffaello Sanzio, Salvador Dalí’s name is actually Salvador Domingo Felipe Jacinto Dalí I Domènech and plenty of musicians (like Sasha Fierce/Beyoncé or Halsey), authors (like Mark Twain), bloggers and artists have all used this strategy.

 Who Uses Alter Egos?